CarlosZBent/Personal-Web-2.0/src/content/blog/make-exclusive-telegram-bot.md

 exclusive_group_id = ”-1234567890”
 ```

-Now, since we want to check if the user is a member from the very beggining of the bot's interaction with the user, we;ll add this snippet to the welcoming function.
+Now, since we want to check if the user is a member from the very beggining of the bot's interaction with the user, we'll add this snippet to the welcoming function.

 But before, let's understand how python-telegram-bot handles users inside a conversation, and inside a group.